ToteLD/ToteLD/README.md

 Hi everyone, my name is Thomas.

+- 🔎 Currently seeking a job in Back-End development

-- 💻 Currently learning Full Stack development with Le Wagon Rennes !
+- 💻 Learned Full Stack development with Le Wagon Rennes !

-- 🎧 I am interested in music and new technologies
+- 🎧 Love music, cinema and new technologies

 See you soon with more commits !